The Amazing Benefits of a Digital Detox

 What is blue light?

-Blue light is electromagnetic radiation produced by many common light sources, including household bulbs and digital screens like TVs and computers.
+Blue light is electromagnetic radiation from many light sources, including household bulbs and digital screens like TVs and computers.

 Blue light has a shorter wavelength than other visible wavelengths in the visible spectrum and emits more energy per photon.